The Railway Series

-The Railway Series is a series of British books about a railway known as the North Western Railway, located on the fictional Island of Sodor.
-There are 42 books in the series, the first published in May 1945 by the Rev. Wilbert Awdry.
-Twenty-five more books were written by Awdry, the final one being written in October 1972.
-Sixteen more were written by his son, Christopher Awdry, between September 1983 and July 2011.
-The series features many anthropomorphic vehicles, including Thomas the Tank Engine.
-Thomas became the most popular and famous character in the series and the titular character of the television series Thomas & Friends from 1984 to 2021.
-Many characters and stories from the books formed the basis of the children's television series.
+The Railway Series is a series of British books about the railways of the fictional Island of Sodor, including many anthropomorphic locomotives, the most famous being Thomas the Tank Engine.
+There are 42 books in the series, the first published in May 1945 by Wilbert Awdry.
+Awdry wrote 26 books; the final one being written in October 1972.
+His son, Christopher, wrote 16 more between September 1983 and July 2011.
+The books were adapted into the television series Thomas & Friends from 1984 to 2021, which has expanded into being a media franchise.

 Nearly all of The Railway Series stories were based on real-life events.
 As a lifelong railway enthusiast, Awdry was keen that his stories should be as realistic as possible.
-The engine characters were mostly based upon real classes of locomotive, and some of the railways themselves were based upon real lines in the British Isles.
+The engine characters were mostly based upon real classes of locomotives, and some of the railways themselves were based upon real lines in the British Isles.

 Audio adaptations of The Railway Series have been recorded at various times under the title The Railway Stories.

 Origins

-The stories began in 1942, when Christopher Awdry, at the age of two, had measles and was confined to a darkened room.
+The stories began in 1942, when Christopher, at the age of two, had measles and was confined to a darkened room.
 His father told him stories and rhymes to cheer him up.
 One of Christopher's favourite rhymes was: